Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 1. Edit the `Global.json` file and edit the indicated line.

     Change the `first-master-hostname` value to another node that will be promoted to the first master node.
-    For example, if the first node is changing from `ncn-m002` to `ncn-m001`, then the line would be changed to the following:
+    For example, in order to change the first master node to `ncn-m001`, then change the line to the following:

    ```text
    "first-master-hostname": "ncn-m001",